 INTRODUCTION

 Autism is a complex developmental condition that affects communication and behaviour.
 Recent studies suggest that removing dairy from the diet may help improve some autism symptoms in certain children.
 Dairy proteins like casein may contribute to digestive issues and behavioural changes.
-Going with a dairy-free lifestyle can improve autism symptoms, reduce inflammation and ultimately enhance mood and cognitive focus for better overall health and wellbeing.
+Going with a dairy-free lifestyle can improve autism symptoms, reduce inflammation and ultimately enhance mood and cognitive focus for improved overall physical health and mental wellbeing.

 Research indicates that dairy proteins, particularly casein, may play a role in exacerbating autism symptoms.
 Some individuals with autism have difficulties digesting these proteins, which can lead to adverse effects on behaviour and cognition.
 The potential link between dairy consumption and heightened symptoms is an area of ongoing investigation.
 Understanding this connection empowers parents to consider dietary adjustments that might support improved developmental outcomes.